Media Company's Software Development Team Drives Value Using Agile

 The problem wasn’t that the team wasn’t working hard; it was that they weren’t working together in an agile fashion.
 Team members worked alone in cubicles and rarely collaborated with each other or stakeholders.

 Knowing current development practices had to change, the team’s product owner decided to overhaul their processes and invest in agile software development.
 The Media Company contacted Gartner to help find the best partner and was given the names of three vendors.
-Well known for helping enterprises increase their ability to efficiently drive business outcomes through agile software development, they chose WWT to help get the team on track.
+Well known for helping enterprises increase their ability to efficiently drive business outcomes through agile software development, the company chose WWT to help get the team on track.

 The first order of business was breaking silos that existed between the team’s developers, engineers and stakeholders.
 To facilitate this, WWT held a number of agile training workshops.
 By the end of the training, everyone had a solid understanding of agile practices, test-driven development and understood ways for product owners and other stakeholders to get involved in the development process earlier.